 It is the expression of turning inwards, in a healthy sense and letting the world of the spirit work in its unique fashion.

 Once there is a degree of emotional stability internally, people’s lives can take very different directions.
 There are likely to be a significant number whose lives will have been touched by the reality of this sense of the spirit.

-This can of course mean different things to different people, but in general people will have some sort of sense of their inner world moving them in a different direction to where they were going before.
+This can of course mean different things to different people, but in general, people will have some sort of sense of their inner world moving them in a different direction from where they were going before.

-This sense of there being an inner world, and a felt sense of it guiding them comes to feel a very natural and healthy place to want to be.
+This sense of there being an inner world and a felt sense of it guides them to come to feel a very natural and healthy place to want to be.

 It is rather like a sense of feeling truly connected to their life, in the context of its real meaning.
 It is not necessarily about understanding or even becoming aware of the nature of God.

 It is really about feeling connected to the inner reality of one’s life, which in a more traditional sense used to be referred to as balancing the light and dark of the soul, of the spirit.

 The inner world is not necessarily a land of milk and honey.
 It is more of a journey, a process, a sense of connecting to our real sense of authenticity, and a sense of where the spirit works with us.